bicbioeng/nosi-phylogenetic-tree/README.md

 ### Submodule 2: Collect and Prepare Sequence Data for Analysis

-This submodule demonstrates the process of collecting and preparing genetic sequence data for phylogenetic tree analysis, with a focus on practical tools and cloud-based solutions.
+This submodule demonstrates the process of efficiently sourcing and preparing genetic sequence data for phylogenetic tree analysis, focusing on practical tools and publicly available datasets.

 #### Key Topics Covered:

-- **Introduction to Data Collection and Preparation**:
+**Introduction to Data Collection and Preparation**

-Learners are introduced to the essential steps for gathering and organizing sequence data required for phylogenetic analysis.
-This module focuses on ensuring the readiness of sequence data for downstream processes by utilizing various datasets from sources like NCBI.
-Understanding how to efficiently collect and structure this data is a crucial step in constructing phylogenetic trees.
+  Learners will be introduced to systematic methods for gathering and organizing sequence data required for phylogenetic analysis.
+This module emphasizes the importance of data readiness by leveraging public repositories such as **NCBI, KEGG, and UniProt**.
+Efficient collection and structuring of sequence data are crucial steps in constructing phylogenetic trees.

-- **Exploring and Downloading Sequence Data**
+**Efficient Methods for Retrieving Sequence Data**

-This module guides learners through working with key datasets such as **sequences.fasta, sequences_subset.fasta, and sequence_PQ649471.1.fasta**.
-Additionally, it provides instructions for retrieving protein sequences from **UniProt**, a comprehensive resource for protein data.
+  This module provides step-by-step guidance on obtaining sequence datasets using both graphical user interfaces (GUI) and command-line tools:
+  - **NCBI Virus Database**: Search, filter, and download nucleotide sequences using metadata like taxonomy ID, collection date, and geographic location.
+  - **Entrez Direct (CLI)**: Automate sequence retrieval using command-line queries to fetch specific datasets.
+  - **Public Data Sources**: Retrieve protein sequences from **UniProt**, which offers comprehensive protein sequence and functional data.

+**Working with Key Dataset**

+  Learners will work with the following dataset:
+  - **`sequences.fasta`** – A comprehensive dataset containing full nucleotide sequences for phylogenetic analysis.
+This dataset includes genetic sequences collected from **01/01/2023 to 03/31/2023** for the **South Dakota region of the USA**.

-By the end of this submodule, learners will have hands-on experience sourcing, cleaning, and preparing data for constructing accurate phylogenetic trees.
+By the end of this submodule, learners will gain hands-on experience in sourcing, filtering, and preparing sequence data for constructing accurate phylogenetic trees.
+Additionally, they will learn best practices for organizing data and leveraging public datasets to enhance their analyses.

 ### Submodule 3: Construct Phylogenetic Tree